-Additionally, some trials are overseen by an independent group of qualified experts organized by the trial sponsor, known as a data monitoring committee, or DMC.
-The DMC provides authorization as to whether or not a trial may move forward at designated check points based on access that only the DMC maintains to available data from the study.
+Additionally, some trials are overseen by an independent group of qualified experts organized by the trial sponsor, known as a data safety monitoring board or committee.
+This group provides authorization as to whether or not a trial may move forward at designated check points based on access that only the group maintains to available data from the study.
 Suspension or termination of development during any phase of clinical trials can occur if it is determined that the participants or patients are being exposed to an unacceptable health risk.
 Other reasons for suspension or termination may be made based on evolving business objectives and/or competitive climate.